 The Lyrids are a prominent meteor shower that peaks in late April.
 While the shower is not as flashy as others during the year, the Lyrids have been known to have unusual peaks of activity.
-A typical shower has 10 to 20 meteors an hour at the peak, but some of the more fruitful ones over the decades showed reports of 100 meters an hour — or more.
+A typical shower displays between five and 20 meteors an hour at the peak, but some of the more spectacular shows have 100 or more meteors an hour.

 Historical Lyrids sightings

-The Lyrids have been chronicled in many cultures for the past 2,700 years.
+The Lyrids have been chronicled in many cultures over the past 2,700 years.
 Chinese astronomers noted prominent displays in 687 B.C. and 15 B.C.
-Also, in A.D.
-1136, a report from Korea chronicled the shower with the words "many stars flew from the northeast," according to SPACE.com skywatching columnist Joe Rao.
+Also, in 1136, a report from Korea chronicled the shower with the words "many stars flew from the northeast," according to Space.com's skywatching columnist Joe Rao.

 In 1803, residents of Richmond, Virginia, went outside late at night after a fire alarm.
 A report from that time noted that the meteors resembled rockets in the sky.

 "Shooting stars.
-This electrical [sic] phenomenon was observed on Wednesday morning last at Richmond and its vicinity, in a manner that alarmed many, and astonished every person that beheld it," wrote a journalist at the time, in an account republished on Space Weather.
+This electrical [sic] phenomenon was observed on Wednesday morning last at Richmond and its vicinity, in a manner that alarmed many, and astonished every person that beheld it.
+From 1 until 3 in the morning, those starry meteors seemed to fall from every point in the heavens, in such numbers as to resemble a shower of sky rockets," wrote a journalist at the time, in an account republished on Space Weather.

-The Lyrids appear to emanate from the constellation Lyra, which gives the meteor shower its name.
+The Lyrids look like they're coming from Vega, a bright start in the constellation Lyra, which the shower is named after.
 The "radiant" point is easy to spot in the summer sky because Vega is one of the brightest stars, making it visible even in spots with light pollution.
 The meteors, however, are best viewed under dark skies.
-Lyra's location is:

 - Right ascension: 19 hours